-This paper will help to understand the general practices of capital structure in Bangladesh including the sensitivity of leverage on each industry.
+1This paper will help to understand the general practices of capital structure in Bangladesh including the sensitivity of leverage on each industry.
 This will also act as a guide for the financial managers to design their optimum capital structure to maximize the market value of the firm and minimize the agency cost.
+The significance of this study is of capital structure on value of the firm in Bangladesh that examines the top 20 companies of DSE.
+IV.HYPOTHESIS OF THE STUDY In connection with the objectives of the study, the following 4 hypotheses have been developed for the study purpose.
+1.

-The significance of this study is that it will help the investors to create such a portfolio that yield them maximum profit.
+2that it will help the investors to create such a portfolio that yield them maximum profit.
 It will also enable them that how a choice of capital structure affects the value of the company.
-This study is a first effort to study the impact of capital structure on value of the firm in Bangladesh that examines the top 20 companies of DSE.
+This study is a first effort to study the impact

-IV.
-HYPOTHESIS OF THE STUDY

-In connection with the objectives of the study, the following 4 hypotheses have been developed for the study purpose.

-- 1. H{θ} : There is no relationship between capital structure and value of the firm - 2.
-H_a : There exists relationship between capital structure and value of the firm - 3.
-Ho: The capital structure policy has no influence on value of the firm - 4.
-Ha: The capital structure policy has influence on value of the firm
+17H0: There is no relationship between capital structure and value of the firm

+- 2. Ha: There exists relationship between capital structure and value of the firm - 3.
+H0:

+The capital structure policy has no influence

+45on value of the firm 4.
+Ha: The capital structure

-V. REVIEWS OF THE PAST STUDIES
+policy has influence on value of the firm V.REVIEWS OF THE PAST STUDIES The

-The significance of capital structure models to firm performance and its value was highlighted by various researchers in their research work over the decades across the developed world.
-Capital structure model was remarkable to Modigliani and Miller (1958) were the first to present a formal model on valuation of capital structure.
-They showed that under the assumptions of perfect capital markets, equivalent risk class, no taxes, 100 percent dividend-payout ratio and constant cost of debt, the value of a firm is independent of its capital structure.
+16significance of capital structure models to firm performance and its value was highlighted by various researchers in their research work over the decades across the developed world.
+Capital structure model was remarkable to

+Modigliani and Miller (1958)

+8were the first to present a formal model on valuation of capital structure.

+8They showed that under the assumptions of perfect capital markets, equivalent risk class, no taxes, 100 percent dividend- payout ratio and constant cost of debt, the value of a firm is independent of its capital structure.